rojeras/TpinfoBackend/README.md

 ```

 The steps to run the image in the Nogui environment are outside the scope of this guide. *docker-compose* is used, and a sample docker-compose.yaml is included in the bin directory.
+See documentation on Confluence.